mobxjs/mobx/docs/refguide/computed.md

 It sometimes confuses people new to MobX (perhaps used to a library like [Reselect](https://github.com/reduxjs/reselect)) that if you create a computed property but don't use it anywhere in a reaction, it is not memoized and appears to be recomputed more often than necessary.
 For example, if we'd extend the above example with calling `console.log(order.total)` twice, after we called `stop()`, the value would be recomputed twice.

-This allows MobX to automatically suspend computations that are not actively in use, to avoid unnecessary updates to computed values that are not being accessed.
+This allows MobX to automatically suspend computations that are not actively in use to avoid unnecessary updates to computed values that are not being accessed.
 But if a computed property is _not_ in use by some reaction, computed expressions are evaluated each time their value is requested, so they just behave like a normal property.

 So if you fiddle around, computed properties might not seem efficient.
 But when applied in a project that uses `observer`, `autorun` etc, they become very efficient.